 When we published our free B.O.R.E.D. printable I told you we’d be following up with some posts on how to help your kids carry out the different tasks.
 Today we’re addressing R – read a book with the help of the non-profit Raising a Reader.

-They’re hooking us up with some really solid ideas on how to keep kids reading this summer and how to use the time to instill a love of reading that will last a lifetime.
+They’re hooking us up with some really solid ideas on how to keep kids reading this summer (and the rest of the year too!) and how to use the time to instill a love of reading that will last a lifetime.
 According to Gabrielle Miller, Ed.D., national executive director of Raising A Reader:

 “It is important to instill a love of books in children at an early age and introduce reading as a pleasurable experience.
 One way to do this is to establish a regular home-based literacy program that is independent of school, and the summer is a perfect time to start.”

 Sounds like some sage advice to me – let’s raise us some readers, shall we?
 Here’s how…

 - Reading often gets lost in the shuffle of summer activities such as camp, sports and vacation travel.
 Schedule a regular time to share books with your child and establish a regular routine to ensure reading doesn’t become a low priority and has the same importance as other activities.